|

 I think it's interestingthat you consider the city set to be more detailed.

 If anything, I think I tried to use as FEW textures in the city levels as possible.
-Perhaps its

 because the special textures were intended to really stand out here (as